 After you’ve added both sugars, add the eggs one by one.
 Beat them into the butter mixture until just combined, then add the vanilla.

 And now it comes time to scoop.
-I scoop these out into two-tablespoon sized portions, because the whole point is for them to be thick and soft.
-Don’t press them down, they will flatten slightly as they bake.
+To have lovely giant cookies, scoop out 1/4 cup of dough Don’t press them down, they will flatten considerably as they bake.

-I can usually fit about ten per baking sheet.
+I can usually fit 5 or 6 per baking sheet.

-Bake for 12-14 minutes, switching your baking sheets halfway through, until the edges are slightly golden brown.
+Bake for 16-18 minutes, switching your baking sheets halfway through until the edges are slightly golden brown.
 Let them cool, and serve them to your happy little ones with a big glass of milk.

 Here’s the recipe!